invaana/invaana_scout/README.md

 ```

-The UI server is not an integral part of the project, it's just a component that visually shows the power of
+**PS:** The web gateway UI server is not an integral part of the project, it's just a component that
-the scout module
+ visually shows the power of the scout module.

 ## Requirements